mwsoftchatster/island-treasure-adventure/README.md

 Be nimble... be quick... and make sure to jump over obstacles and enemies to help the pirate get the treasure.

-"Island Treasure Adventure" is completely free to play and doesn't have any in-app purchases.
+Island Treasure Adventure is completely free to play and doesn't have any in-app purchases.

-"Island Treasure Adventure" features:
+Island Treasure Adventure features:

 -> Fabulous animations and in-game graphics
 -> Amazing island beach and island jungle world themes